BitcoinDesign/Guide/guide/sign-in-with-bitcoin.md

 ## Connecting multiple wallets

 Users may migrate wallets and want to link their existing account to a new wallet.
 They may also want to connect multiple wallets to the same account.
 This could be for convenience, like signing in with both a desktop and a mobile wallet.
 Or it could be for security, like logging in with one wallet, but making payments with another.
+It may also be necessary on order to accomodate different implementations and lack of [interoperability]({{ '/guide/designing-products/interoperability/' | relative_url }})).

 {% include picture.html
    image = "/assets/images/guide/sign-in-with-bitcoin/connected-wallets.png"